-Ideas flourish best where they were originated and it was our inspired Head Master, Dr Arnold, who initiated the boarding house system to ensure exceptional pastoral care and provide the ideal social environment in which young people could thrive.
+The House structure at Rugby is central to our strong sense of community.
+Ideas flourish best where they were originated and it was our inspired former Head Master, Dr Arnold, who initiated the boarding house system to ensure exceptional pastoral care and provide the ideal social environment in which young people could thrive.

-Much copied but never bettered, Rugby’s 200 years of experience has resulted in a genuine and uncompromised care plan which supports every single student.
+Much copied but never bettered, Rugby’s 200 years of ‘House’ experience has resulted in a genuine and uncompromised care plan which supports every single student.

-There are now 16 Houses at Rugby, each with their own unique character, in different locations and of varying sizes, but all offering a true home away from home, a real family to which every pupil belongs and is rightly proud of.
+There are now 15 Houses at Rugby, each with its own unique character, in different locations and of varying sizes, but all offering a true home away from home, a real family to which every pupil belongs and is rightly proud of.

 The ethos at Rugby that the whole person is the whole point is undeniably apparent within a House structure which reflects the experience of our past and the plans for our future.
 The role of Housemaster or mistress as head of the ‘family’ is to create and maintain a happy and balanced home with the able support of their assistant and the Matron, who importantly are all resident.
-Totally committed to the wellbeing of their young people, this nucleus of staff provides 24 hour care that is second to none.
+Totally committed to the well being of their young people, this nucleus of staff provides 24 hour care that is second to none.

 'you play for your School, but die for your House'